 - Access to your e-mail.
 What e-mail do you use?
 You will need an e-mail account to complete an enrollment application.

 - Home mailing address.
 If someone in your household has a different home address, you’ll need that, too.

 - Social Security numbers.
-Enter each person’s Social Security number.
+Enter each person’s Social Security number for all who are applying.
 If you leave this blank, you may be asked to provide more information at a later time.

 - Information about professional enrollment help.
 Did you get help from a broker, agent or enrollment counselor?
 If so, you’ll enter some information about this person on your application.

 - Immigration document information.
 Is anyone on your application a legal immigrant?
 If so, you’ll be asked to provide information from immigration documents.

 - How you file your taxes.
 If you file federal income taxes, you may be asked about your filing status and who you claim as a dependent on your taxes.